ianvanharten/all-time-reading-list/README.md

 - The Righteous Mind -- Jonathan Haidt
 - Apocalypse Never -- Michael Shellenberger
 - The Uses and Abuses of History -- Margaret MacMillan
+- What We Talk About When We Talk About God -- Rob Bell